bsdlp/twerkflows/README.md

 ## How2use?

-Just git clone this repo, and you should be able to just double click to import.
-Alternatively, you can download individual twerkflows by clicking "view raw" in GitHub.
+You can download individual twerkflows [here](https://github.com/fly/twerkflows/releases).

 ### Archlinux.org Workflow